yonas-fsaha/order-summary-component/README.md

 Blog about your experience building your project.
 Writing about your workflow, technical choices, and talking through your code is a brilliant way to reinforce what you've learned.

-The more specific you are with your questions the more likely